 The ZenWiFi AC CT8 proved to be reliable, too.
 It passed my 3-days tress test with no disconnection.
 And the range was quite excellent.
 Again, the two units can handle some 4000 ft of residential space quite easily.
 But you can adjust the distance of the two hardware units to deliver more coverage, at the expense of the node’s Wi-Fi speed.

 Mediocre NAS performance

-Considering the tons of things you can do with the ZenWiFi AC’s USB port, I was obliged to its network-attached storage performance and was disappointed.
+Considering the tons of things you can do with the ZenWiFi AC’s USB port, its network-attached storage performance was very disappointing.

 When hosting the SanDisk Extreme portable SSD, via a Gigabit connection, the router registered the copy speeds of just 17 MB/s and 27 MB/s for writing and reading, respectively.
 These were among almost at the bottom of the charts and weren’t fast enough for a real network storage solution.
 You should get a NAS server instead.

 Other than the slow NAS performance mention above, the ZenWiFi AC has a few more flaws.
 For the most part, these are also the shortcomings of Asus routers in general.